andywer/webpack-blocks/README.md

 ])
 ```

+See shorthand setters and helpers [documentation](packages/webpack#exports).

-All blocks, like `babel` or `postcss` are also available as their own [small packages](./packages), `webpack-blocks` package wraps them as a single dependency for convenience.
+All blocks, like `babel` or `postcss` are also available as their own [small packages](./packages), `webpack-blocks` package wraps these blocks, shorthand setters and helpers as a single dependency for convenience.

 ## More examples